aqrate-biz/languagecheck-api/docs/support.md

 # Support

-Use support channels when you need help with integration, authentication, quotas, or unexpected API behavior.
+For API support, contact:

+- crew@languagechec.ai

+Use this channel for integration issues, authentication errors, rate-limit questions, and unexpected API behavior.

-## Prepare Before Contacting Support
+## Before You Contact Support

+Use a clear subject line, for example:

+- `[LanguageCheck API] 401 on /check in production`

-Include the following details in your request:
+Include the following details in your message:

-- Environment name
+- Environment (`dev`, `staging`, or `production`)
-- Approximate timestamp of the issue
+- Approximate timestamp with timezone
-- Endpoint involved
+- Endpoint and HTTP method (for example `POST /check`)
+- HTTP status code and response body (if available)
-- Request identifier, if available
+- Request ID or trace ID (if available)
-- A short description of the observed behavior
+- Short description of expected vs actual behavior

+## Security Notes

+- Do not send API keys or other secrets by email.
+- Mask sensitive values in logs and screenshots.
+- If you suspect key exposure, rotate the key first, then contact support.

-## Common Topics
+## Common Requests

 - Access and authentication issues
 - API key provisioning
 - Rate limit increases
-- Unexpected response validation errors
+- Unexpected API responses or validation errors
 - Documentation clarifications

 ## Escalation

-If the issue affects production traffic, clearly indicate impact, affected timeframe, and any mitigation already in place.
+If the issue impacts production, mark it as urgent and include:

+- Business impact
+- Start time of the incident
+- Current mitigation or workaround